-"The reporting process is very stressful and burdensome."
 "The reporting process is very stressful and burdensome.
 What is even more stressful is that if the report is even 1 or 2 days late, they suspend your benefits.

 I get the impression that ODSP does not recognize that they are working with people with disabilities.
 We are slower.
 Whenever I call ODSP I have to prepare myself to battle it out like they are the CRA.
 I feel they should be kinder and give us more time to do things.